jheyman/blog/pages/WirelessWaterMeter/index.md

 ### Arduino code

-The analog output from the photodiode is inversely proportional to the amount of reflected light:<br><br>
+The analog output from the photodiode is inversely proportional to the amount of reflected light:<br>

-* if no light from the IR LED is reflected onto the photodiode at all, the diode is blocking, hence A0~=VCC<br><br>
+* if no light from the IR LED is reflected onto the photodiode at all, the diode is blocking, hence A0~=VCC<br>
-* if all light from the IR LED is reffected onto the photodiode, the diode is passing, hence A0~=GND<br><br>
+* if all light from the IR LED is reffected onto the photodiode, the diode is passing, hence A0~=GND<br>

 The initial test code below allowed to visualize readouts from the photodiode directly on a oscilloscope: the analog value from the photodiode is read on pin A0, which provides a value between 0 and 1023.
 The value is then divided by 4 to fit in the 0-254 range, it is the written to the output pin 11 which happens to work as a PWM output: the duty cycle of the signal on pin 11 will vary depending on the input analog value: